wunderio/silta/docs/silta-examples.md

 ## Adding redirects
 Redirects can be relative to current domain or contain full domain for more targeted redirects when multiple external domains (`exposeDomains`) are attached to deployment, and you only need this redirect for a specific URL.
 Redirect URL's can have regular expressions.

+If You are scattering the redirect rules into separate yaml's use keys (or the latter yaml will overwrite the whole `nginx.redirects` object) and the alphabetical order of keys will be respected in nginx redirect map.
+Because of this, it's better to put everything in one file without keys, just descriptions and the order of the yaml will be respected.

 *Drupal chart and Frontend chart*:
 ```yaml
 nginx: